vanillasoap/kicad-mcp/README.md

 - **Circuit Pattern Recognition**: Automatically identify common circuit patterns in your schematics
   - *Example:* "What power supply topologies am I using in my IoT device?" → Identifies buck, boost, or linear regulators

 For more examples and details on each feature, see the dedicated guides in the documentation.
+You can also ask the LLM what tools it has access to!

 ## Natural Language Interaction